0ctav1an888/multi-site-aws-cloud-infra/docs/integration-register.md

 # Infrastructure Register / System Integration

-This document acts as a register for the infrastructure components and how the Terraform components are deployed so this way there is a traced location mapped to the existing IP plan.
+This document is a register for the infrastructure components demonstrating how the Terraform components are deployed.
+This way there is a location mapped to the existing IP plan.
 This document helps towards helping auditing process for this Terraform infrastructure.

 ## Core network componenets
 | Component | Site  | CIDR | Location | Inventory | Integrations & dependencies |